acode/FunctionScript/README.md

   }
 }
 ```
-This definition is *extensible*, meaning you can add additional field to it,
+This definition is *extensible*, meaning you can add additional fields to it,
 but must obey this schema.

 A definition must implement the following fields;